WeebNetsu/meteor-typescript-template/README.md

 # Meteor TypeScript Template

-For anyone who wants to start a working typescript project with Meteor.js 3 and up
+For anyone who wants to start a working typescript project with Meteor.js 3 and up.
+This template contains basic routing, authentication and utilities as well as many typings often required my new meteor projects.
+The template should work with earlier versions of Meteor, but is currently tested on version 3.

 ## Content